aplteam/Cider/mkdocs/docs/api.md

 ## :fontawesome-solid-code: GetMyUCMDsFolder

-    r←GetMyUCMDsFolder
+    path←GetMyUCMDsFolder

-Returns the fully qualified filepath to the `MyUCMDs/` folder.
+Returns the path to the `MyUCMDs/` folder.

 !!! warning "The folder might not exist :fontawesome-brands-linux: :fontawesome-brands-apple:"